 This interdisciplinary program combines courses offered through the Departments of Biology, Chemistry, and Psychology.

-The curriculum combined with an emphasis on undergraduate involvement in research, provides students with the specialized preparation and technical sophistication critical for success in post-graduate training programs and entry-level biomedical research positions.
+The BNS curriculum, combined with an emphasis on undergraduate involvement in research, provides students with the specialized preparation and technical sophistication critical for success in post-graduate training programs and entry-level biomedical research positions.

 News and Events

 Summer quarter Behavioral Neuroscience student applications are due on July 11th

 Jeff Carroll and his colleague, Dr. Wild, were awarded the HSDA Researcher of the Year award

 Jeff Grimm received the Paul J. Olscamp Research Award

 BNS student, Kristin Maris, named 2013-2014 WWU female scholar athlete of the year